usc-mrel/PylotToneMRI/README.md

 **Note:** This method results in lighter environment, but the Python version may not be compatible with the codebease.
 Toolbox is only tested for Python>=3.10 and Python<=3.12.

+# System requirements

+The memory requirements are highly dependent on the input data length and number of channels.
+With the example raw data, pilot tone extraction requires 40GB peak memory.
+Optionally, a CUDA capable GPU can be used for EDITER processing.

 # Usage

 Most inputs and outputs are in [ISMRMRD](https://ismrmrd.readthedocs.io/en/latest/) format.
 Some scripts do modify the input raw data, so in case something goes wrong, it is important to back-up original raw data.
 For a more detailed explanation of raw data, please refer to subsection [Directory Hierarchy for Raw Data](#directory-hierarchy-for-raw-data).